sequencing/EAGLE/README.md

 =========================================

-The Enhanced Artificial Genome Engine (EAGLE) software is designed to simulate the behaviour of the actual instrument (sequencer), hence facilitating the development and testing of downstream applications.
+The Enhanced Artificial Genome Engine (EAGLE) software is designed to simulate the behaviour of Illumina's Next Generation Sequencing instruments, in order to facilitate the development and testing of downstream applications.

 Dependencies